nbrownus/streamstash/README.md

 ### TODO

-First class support for codecs?
+- First class support for codecs?
+- Need to think about outputs for special events